Monikamaheswari04/Campus-Drive-Management/README.md

 📝 License & Contact

-This project can be used for learning, academic submissions, or extensions.
+This project can be used freely for learning, academic purposes, or extended for your own projects.
-Add a license of your choice (MIT recommended).

-For any queries, feel free to contact.
+Recommended License: MIT License